Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 &nbsp;&nbsp;&nbsp;&nbsp;The data engineer needs to attach their query to a new job cluster.
 &nbsp;&nbsp;&nbsp;&nbsp;The data engineer needs to attach their query to a new Databricks SQL dashboard.
 &nbsp;&nbsp;&nbsp;&nbsp;**The data engineer needs to attach their query to a new SQL warehouse.**
+&nbsp;&nbsp;&nbsp;&nbsp;*In some scenarions, organizations might want to move their processed data to a SQL warehouse like Snowflake or Redshift*
 &nbsp;&nbsp;&nbsp;&nbsp;The data engineer needs to attach their query to an existing all-purpose cluster.
 &nbsp;&nbsp;&nbsp;&nbsp;The data engineer needs to attach their query to a new pipeline.

 #### A lead data engineer needs to create a new workspace for their team.
-They only have workspace administrator privileges.(iaa)
+They only have workspace administrator privileges.(iaa-a)
 #### Which of the following tasks needs to be performed so that the data engineer is granted the necessary permissions to create the workspace?
 Select one response.